jweiming/git-release-example/README.md

 ## Flow

 We will be working on three text files and making some changes to the contents of them.
 At various points, we will try to create releases from these changes using ```cherry-pick``` to select the commits we want.
-In the final version in this exercise, we will be checking for all commits that have not been included in a previous release and include them for ```v1.2``` release.
+In the final version in this exercise, we will be checking for unreleased commits that and include them for a final ```v1.2``` release.

+## Steps

 ### Initial Commit